Short answer: No. True crochet cannot currently be made by machine.

 Workers in sweatshops may work long hours with low pay, regardless of laws mandating overtime pay or a minimum wage; child labor laws may also be violated.

-Support handmade items from small business
+Support handmade items from small businesses

 You can have a sewing machine or a knitting machine, but there is no such thing as a crochet machine.
 Each stitch is a 1/4 of an inch or less.
-A King size blanket is 114 x 120.
+A king-size blanket is 114 x 120.
 This blanket will take 100 working hr.

 Quality material can cost $100+.
 I’m not the best at math.
 But I think I lose out here.
 Last I checked, you can’t get custom work at Walmart.